AdriMil/OfficeAssistant/README.md

 <img src="Documentation/Conversion.png" alt="alt text" width="500">

 ### Goal
-Merge your pictures to create 1 pdf file without load them on internet, all operations are performed localy.
-Your data are protected.
+Merge your pictures to create 1 pdf file.
 Compatible pictures formats are PNG, JPG and HEIC (iphone pictures)

 ### Application exemple
 You scanned 15 invoices and you want gather them in 1 files.
 In few clicks load all your scanned pictures, modify pictures order and create a pdf !